 [FIX] CS GO ‘Failed to Find a Dedicated Server’ Error

-Some Counter-Strike Go players are encountering the ‘Failed to find a dedicated server‘ error when attempting to open a Workshop map.
-Most affected users are reporting that this problem only occurs in instances where they attempt to start a map with bots.
+Some Counter-Strike GO players are encountering the ‘Failed to find a dedicated server‘ error when attempting to open a Workshop map.
+Most affected users report that this problem only occurs when they attempt to start a map with bots.

-After investigating the issue, it turns out that there are multiple causes that might ultimately cause this particular error code.
+After investigating the issue, it turns out that multiple causes might ultimately lead to this particular error code.
 Here’s a shortlist of potential causes:

-• Game Integrity issue – As it turns out, you might expect to encounter this problem due to to some type of game file corruption that is affecting the loading of workshop maps.
+• Game Integrity issue – As it turns out, you might encounter this problem due to some type of game file corruption that affects the loading of workshop maps.
 If this scenario is applicable, you should be able to fix the problem by forcing an integrity check from your Steam settings.
-This operation was confirmed to be successful by a lot of affected users.
+This operation was confirmed to be successful by many affected users.

-• Improper workshop folders – If you installed some workshop maps manually, chances are you are seeing this error code due to the fact that they were improperly installed.
+• Improper workshop folders – If you installed some workshop maps manually, chances are you are seeing this error code because they were improperly installed.
 In this case, you should be able to fix the problem by deleting the improper workshop maps from the dedicated folder.

-• Common Workshop glitch – As some affected user has reported, you can also expect to see this problem in instances where you are subscribed to a lot of different workshop maps that confuse the installer into putting them into the same folder.
-In this case, you can fix the problem without uninstalling the game by unsubbing from every CSGO related workshop and deleting the workshop folder where the maps are currently stored.
+• Common Workshop glitch – As some affected users have reported, you might also see this problem in instances where you are subscribed to a lot of different workshop maps that confuse the installer into putting them into the same folder.
+In this case, you can fix the problem without uninstalling the game by unsubbing from every CS GO-related workshop and deleting the workshop folder where the maps are currently stored.

-• NAT is Closed – In some cases, you can also expect to see this error due to a network inconsistency that is preventing your machine from establishing a stable connection with Steam’s server.
-If you’re encountering similar errors with other games you attempt to play via Steam, investigate to see whether your NAT is closed.
+• NAT is Closed – In some cases, you might also see this error due to a network inconsistency that prevents your machine from establishing a stable connection with Steam’s server.
+If you’re encountering similar errors with other games you attempt to play via Steam, investigate whether your NAT is closed.
 If it is, you can open it either by enabling UPnP or by forwarding the used ports manually.

-Method 1: Running a Game Folder Integrity Check
+Method 1: Run a Game Folder Integrity Check

-Before you try any other fix, start by checking whether this particular error is related to an inconsistency related to the game files of Counter-Strike Global Offensive.
-Some users that were previously dealing with the Failed to find a dedicated server error have reported that the issue was resolved after they performed a game folder integrity check via the Steam menu.
+Before you try any other fix, start by checking whether this particular error is related to an inconsistency with the game files of Counter-Strike Global Offensive.
+Some users who were previously dealing with the Failed to find a dedicated server error reported that the issue was resolved after they performed a game folder integrity check via the Steam menu.

 2. Next, from the newly appeared context menu, click on Properties.